OlivelloDA/Pricing-model-for-a-specific-Car-Insurance-portfolio/README.md

+Pricing model for a specific Car Insurance portfolio

 Project developed for the course "Data Science for Non Life Insurance" Master of Actuarial and Financial Engineering Prof. Katrien Antonio 2020 Ku Leuven

 - Data visualisation